Walter H. Thompson: Protection detail

 He was with Churchill so much that he was a "perpetual annoyance" to Churchill's wife, Clementine.
-For his service in protection of Churchill and to his country, Thompson was awarded the British Empire Medal in the 1943 Birthday Honours by George VI.
-Thompson unexpectedly resigned as Churchill's bodyguard and from Scotland Yard duties following VE day celebrations in May 1945.
-Churchill's gratitude to Thompson was evident when he presented his own personal cheque to reward the man who did most to keep him safe during the war years and he graciously extended an open invitation for him to visit "when and wherever I am."
+For his service protecting Churchill and his country, Thompson was awarded the British Empire Medal in the 1943 Birthday Honours by George VI.
+Thompson unexpectedly resigned as Churchill's bodyguard and from Scotland Yard duties following VE Day celebrations in May 1945.
+Churchill's gratitude to Thompson was evident when he presented him with his own personal cheque to reward the man who kept him safe during the war years and he graciously extended an open invitation for him to visit "when and wherever I am."

 Retirement

 In June 1945, with Churchill out of office and Thompson about to retire for a second time from the Metropolitan Police, the Commissioner of the Metropolitan Police and Downing Street decided that it would be improper for him to publish his memoirs for the foreseeable future and threatened Thompson with the loss of his police pension if it was published, even though he had nearly completed a 350,000-word manuscript.
 An expurgated version, I was Churchill's Shadow was published in the 1950s.